 The following vehicle types are not considered off-road vehicles and are not required to be titled with the BMV.

-Dealers are required to prepare an application for a certificate of title for a purchaser of an off-road vehicle which requires title and must submit the application for the certificate of title to the BMV on behalf of the customer.
+Dealers may prepare an application for a certificate of title for a purchaser of an off-road vehicle which requires title and may submit the application for the certificate of title to the BMV on behalf of the customer.
 A processing fee for this service may be charged but it may not exceed ten dollars ($10).

-The BMV will not issue license plates and does not register ORVs regardless of equipment modifications such as turn signals or windshield wipers added to the vehicle to operate on public roadways.
+ORVs may be registered with the BMV.
+The BMV will issue a certificate of registration and decals which permit the ORV to be operated on authorized public roadways.
+The BMV will not issue license plates regardless of equipment modifications such as turn signals or windshield wipers added to the vehicle.